 The following are some useful extension cords for use with an electric car charging station.
 Since they're designed for regular power outlets, they fit between the charging station and a power outlet.

 NOTE CAREFULLY: When in the store looking at extension cords, read the label carefully and look at the thickness of the wire.

 Some of these have a molded plug on one end, and bare wire at the other.
 That makes them excellent starting points for building adapter cords.
-It's also possible to buy an extension cord, cut off the ends, and attach other plugs, to build a custom adapter.
+Simply attach the desired plug or socket to the end with bare wires.

 These will be primarily used with higher power 6+ kiloWatt charging stations.
 Every one of these extension cords have the beefy wires and connectors required to handle a 40 amps continuous charging rate.
 That's enough to handle any electric car charging situation you'll face.

 These are the same as the NEMA 14-50 cords, but with 6-50 connectors instead.
 They also support a 40 amp charge rate, and will handle any charging situation you'll face.